Foreign Data Wrapper for Oracle

 column contains only the first 1000 bytes of the query.

-Therefore, oracle_fdw adds a comment to the query that contains an MD5 hash
+Therefore, oracle_fdw adds a comment to the query that contains a hash

 of the query text.
 This is used to search in V$SQL.